cppservergit/cppserver-docs/observability.md

     - url: https://{YOUR_LOKI_ENDPOINT}/loki/api/v1/push
 ```

+Direct access to the logs via kubectl (Kubernetes command line console) is explained in the [DevOps](https://github.com/cppservergit/cppserver-docs/blob/main/admin-tasks.md) guide.
+Requires `root` access to any of the cluster nodes.

 ### NGinx Ingress configMap

 This is the configMap that gets installed in the QuickStart tutorial in order to add some features to the Ingress Controller: